Paleo Pumpkin Pie in a Pumpkin Seed Crust plus a full Paleo Thanksgiving Dinner Menu that includes everything besides the turkey!

 To say that I am excited for Thanksgiving this year would be the understatement of the century.
 As a born and bred Canadian, my experience with American Thanksgiving has been limited to only a few occasions, but let me tell you, it was love at first bite.

 This year, I’ll be celebrating with C’s family in SF.
 Preparations include, reading the low-down email I received at least 3 times a day, brainstorming what I plan to contribute (this post is helping!) and making plans to pack my second stomach.

 Thanksgiving is meant to be enjoyed and not stressed over.
 The likelihood of you overindulging is pretty high so don’t beat yourself up over it.
-Try throwing in some healthier options if you can or even this full Healthy Thanksgiving Dinner Menu if you and the fam are up for it.
+Try throwing in some healthier options if you can.
 More importantly, focus on giving thanks to the people you love over a delicious meal.

 Paleo Pumpkin Pie in a Pumpkin Seed Crust